sf-ghc-rreddy/snowpark-connect-using-jupyter/README.md

-# Snowpark Connect Jupyter Blog
+# Snowpark Connect Using Jupyter

 Run the same PySpark code on either local Apache Spark or Snowflake via Snowpark Connect.
 This repo contains the notebook `snowpark-connect-jupyter-blog.ipynb` demonstrating a full pipeline: data generation, cleaning/feature engineering, UDFs, and SQL analytics.
 Switching engines is a single flag change.